Robert Largan

-Robert Largan (born 29 May 1987) is a British Conservative Party politician, who was elected as the Member of Parliament (MP) for High Peak at the 2019 general election.
-He has been serving as Assistant Government Whip since October 2022.
+Robert Largan (born 29 May 1987) is a British Conservative Party politician who was the Member of Parliament (MP) for High Peak from 2019 to 2024.
+He served as Assistant Government Whip from October 2022 until July 2024.

 Early life and career

-Largan was born in Whitefield, Manchester, the son of Terry and Joanna Louise Largan.
+Robert Largan was born on 29 May 1987 in Whitefield, Greater Manchester, the son of Terry and Johanna Largan.
 Largan's father came from a large Irish Catholic family in Salford and had a variety of occupations, including a Shabbos goy, plasterer, postman, and trade union shop steward.
 His mother left school with no qualifications, caring for her younger sisters following the death of her father, and later worked in the Department of Social Security.
 Largan attended his local comprehensive, Philips High School, then studied economics and politics at the University of Manchester between 2005 and 2008.

 His first job was working behind the fish counter at the supermarket Asda while studying at university.

 Largan later moved to London, where he trained as a chartered accountant and was hired by Deloitte in 2012, working in equity capital markets until 2017.
 From 2017 to 2018 he worked as a Policy Advisor at the Department for International Trade.

 Largan began his political career with the Conservative Party in 2014, gaining a seat as a local councillor for Sands End in Hammersmith and Fulham London Borough Council.
 He also worked as a Parliamentary Assistant for Greg Hands.

-He was working in finance for Marks & Spencer in Manchester when he gained selection of candidacy in 2018.
+Largan was working in finance for Marks & Spencer in Manchester when he became the prospective parliamentary candidate for High Peak in 2018.